Season 3, Episode 19:

 - My God, What Have I Done?: Talyn has a breakdown after destroying the hospital ship, then another after shooting at Moya.

 - Shoot the Dog: Shutting down Talyn is this for the crew.
-The cognitive replacement they hope to get him would effectively Talyn's mind.
+The cognitive replacement they hope to get him would permanently alter Talyn's mind.
 Crais takes this especially hard.

 - Spanner in the Works: The thugs were supposed to burn down the diner so the owner could collect the insurance.
 The presence of the other characters throws everything off.